ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/grpc.md

+---
-# gRPC Connections
+title: gRPC
+---

-$productName$ makes it easy to access your services from outside your application.
+Emissary-ingress makes it easy to access your services from outside your application.
 This includes gRPC services, although a little bit of additional configuration is required: by default, Envoy connects to upstream services using HTTP/1.x and then upgrades to HTTP/2 whenever possible.
-However, gRPC is built on HTTP/2 and most gRPC servers do not speak HTTP/1.x at all. $productName$ must tell its underlying Envoy that your gRPC service only wants to speak to that HTTP/2, using the `grpc` attribute of a `Mapping`.
+However, gRPC is built on HTTP/2 and most gRPC servers do not speak HTTP/1.x at all.
+Emissary-ingress must tell its underlying Envoy that your gRPC service only wants to speak to that HTTP/2, using the `grpc` attribute of a `Mapping`.

-## Writing a gRPC service for $productName$
+## Writing a gRPC service for Emissary-ingress

 There are many examples and walkthroughs on how to write gRPC applications so that is not what this article will aim to accomplish.
 If you do not yet have a service written you can find examples of gRPC services in all supported languages here: [gRPC Quickstart](https://grpc.io/docs/quickstart/)

-This document will use the [gRPC python helloworld example](https://github.com/grpc/grpc/tree/master/examples/python/helloworld) to demonstrate how to configure a gRPC service with $productName$.
+This document will use the [gRPC python helloworld example](https://github.com/grpc/grpc/tree/master/examples/python/helloworld) to demonstrate how to configure a gRPC service with Emissary-ingress.

 Follow the example up through [Run a gRPC application](https://grpc.io/docs/languages/python/quickstart/#run-a-grpc-application) to get started.